HeribertoUroza/daily_ui/README.md

 ### ::008 Design a 404 page.
 Does it suit the brand's style?
 Is it user-friendly?
 It might sound mundane, but not evertyhing can be flash or glamorous.
 Every day millions of people will be landing on 404 pages.
 You have an opportunity to help them in a way that's useful and asthetically pleasing.(It's up to you!)

+### ::009 Design a music player.
+Consider the controls, placements, imagery such as the artist or album cover, etc. Also, consider the device type that's playing the music.
+A dashboard in a tourbus, a smartwatch, or via a web browser.
+Each deveice type will have different requirements, features, and restrictions to consider.

 <br />
 <hr />